vltansky/console-mcp/README.md

 **Tips**
 - Default responses omit `args`/`stack`; only include them when needed to save tokens.
 - Use relative time strings like `"10m"` or `"2h"` for quick windowing.
+- Pass `sessionScope: "current"` alongside `tabId` to automatically limit results to the latest navigation/session for that tab.
+- The default page size is 50 logs; bump `limit` only when you really need more context.
+- `sessionScope: "current"` always requires `tabId` so the server knows which navigation to target.

 ---